For Better Peace of Mind.

 A power of attorney is a legal document you use to nominate a person to act on your behalf in financial and property matters.
 This person will act as your attorney – but they don’t have to be a solicitor, they can be a friend, a family member or a business partner.

-A general power of attorney is typically given for a specific period, and is often used in regards to matters of business.
-You may wish to appoint a general power of attorney if you are heading overseas or into hospital.
+A general power of attorney is typically given for a specific period and is often used in regards to matters of business.
+You may wish to appoint a general power of attorney if you are heading overseas or into the hospital.
 If you were to lose capacity due to illness or accident during this time, the general power of attorney would stop operating and therefore the appointed attorney would not be able to make financial decisions on your behalf.

 An enduring power of attorney is an incredibly important and personal document.
 It appoints a trusted individual with the ability to make financial and property decisions on your behalf when you don’t have the capacity to do so.